Please read the FAQ below for background and tips on using Next Bus. If you have additional questions, please contact Metro's customer service.

 What do the Next Bus screen messages mean?

-Next Bus is a service designed to help both you and your bus get to your stop at the same time.
-It uses satellite technology to find the specific location of a bus then sends the estimated arrival time of the bus at a particular stop to the customer via mobile devices, like cell phones, Metro’s Web site and electronic signs at select bus stops.
-Metro tested the service in 2007 but paused it to make technological upgrades needed for improved accuracy of the bus stop arrival times.
+Next Bus uses satellite technology to identify the specific location of a bus then sends estimated arrival times at a particular stop to the customer via a smartphone device.
+Metro's Web site and electronic signs at select bus stops.

 Next Bus uses Global Positioning Satellite (GPS) technology and advanced computer modeling to track buses on their routes.
-Taking into account the actual position of the transit vehicles, their intended stops, and the typical traffic patterns, Next Bus predicts bus arrivals with a high degree of accuracy.
-Estimates are updated constantly as vehicles are tracked.
+Next Bus predicts bus arrivals with a high degree of accuracy.
+Estimates are updated every 30 seconds as vehicles are tracked.

-Next Bus technology tracks buses on their routes every 120 seconds and the information sent via the Internet is updated every minute.
-The accuracy of predictions vary depending upon many factors, including changes in traffic patterns, accidents, etc. Therefore, Next Bus cannot specify a precise overall accuracy.
-In general though, the margin of error is less than one minute for predictions of five minutes away or less.
+Next Bus technology tracks buses on their routes every 30 seconds.
+We take into account the actual position of the transit vehicles, their intended stops, historical scheduling data and typical traffic patterns.
+Next Bus cannot specify a precise overall accuracy especially if buses aren’t logged on.
+In general, the margin of error is less than one minute for predictions of five minutes away or less.
 For ten-minute predictions, the margin of error is less than two minutes.
 Predictions are biased slightly early to avoid people missing buses.

-The Next Bus system puts the customer in control.
-Even when you know what the schedule is, there are any number of reasons that vehicles may not arrive when expected.
-Heavy traffic, breakdowns, and other unforeseen problems can delay or completely interrupt service.
-By using Next Bus to determine when the next vehicle is going to arrive, you can minimize time spent waiting for a bus.
-Specifically, you can determine exactly when to leave home or the office in order to meet the bus.
+Next Bus system puts the customer in control.
+When you know what the schedule is, there are a number of reasons why vehicles may not arrive as expected.
+Heavy traffic causing delays, mechanical malfunctions, detours, and other unforeseen problems can interrupt service.
+By using Next Bus to determine when the next vehicle is arriving, you minimize time spent waiting for a bus.
+Specifically, you can determine when to leave home or the office, in a timely fashion, in order to meet the bus.

 Metro charges no fees for using Next Bus.
 But you may be assessed data or air-time charges from your cell phone or Internet provider if you exceed your monthly limits.

 Metro has been posting Next Bus signs or decals at Metrobus stops and bus shelters throughout the region.
-The round, red, white and blue Next Bus sign posted at a Metrobus stop includes a unique, identifying bus stop number and the phone number to call to get real-time bus arrival information for that bus stop.
-Signs currently are being posted at about 12,000 Metrobus stops in the District of Columbia, Maryland and Virginia.
+The round red, white, and blue Next Bus sign posted at a Metrobus stop includes a unique, identifying bus stop number and the phone number to call to get real-time bus arrival information for that bus stop.
+Signs are posted at all Metrobus stops in the District of Columbia, Maryland and Virginia.

-Unexpected detours, accidents, traffic slowdowns and severe weather can cause predictions to be less accurate.
+Unexpected and expected detours, accidents, traffic slowdowns and severe weather can cause predictions to be less accurate.
 Broken bus equipment also can cause predictions to not be available for that bus.

 Depending upon the holiday, Metrobus will run a Saturday, Sunday or weekday schedule.
 Predicted bus arrival times will be affected by the unusual traffic patterns and other factors unique to a holiday.
 The predicted arrival times will not be as accurate on detoured routes during special events, such as the Fourth of July.
-For a complete holiday schedule list, please visit http://www.wmata.com/rail/schedules/holiday_schedules.cfm
+See the complete holiday schedule list.

 Yes, you can bookmark the arrival predictions page for the bus stops you use.
 This will save you having to select your route and stop each time you use Next Bus.
 Bookmarking only works, however, if your browser is set to accept cookies.